-A study of the polyphonic techniques of the 18th century, including analysis of the music of J.S.
+This course focuses on the study of the polyphonic techniques of the 18th century, including analysis of the music of J.S.
 Bach and his contemporaries.
 Original composition in 18th style is required.
 Prerequisite: MU 203.

 MU 324 Form and Analysis: 3 semester hours